snarkhunter/oofcanvas/README.md

 `CanvasItemImplementation` template, contains the Cairo code for actually drawing the item, and is hidden from the calling program.

+This will be easier to explain with an example, so what follows is an annotation of the [`CanvasRectangle`](#canvasrectangle) class and its implementation.

 <!-- The derived class constructor must invoke the base class constructor,
  !-- passing a `Rectangle` as the argument.
 The rectangle is the item's !-- bounding box: the smallest rectangle in user space that